Use this link to access our Trail Finder app.

-Location, Parking: The property is accessed from a Blackstrap Road trailhead, just south of the Happy Cats sign.
+Location, Parking: The property is accessed from a Blackstrap Road trailhead, just south of the Happy Cats sign as well as from Babbidge Road.
 The property can also be accessed via trails on the abutting Lowell Preserve in Windham.

 Natural Features: NFCF is entirely wooded and home to a variety of species of wildlife, including whitetail deer, turkeys, fishers, snowshoe hares, porcupines, bobcats, a wide variety of songbirds, and an occasional moose and black bear.
 Several vernal pools are also located on the property.